Understanding the Great Commission: Making Disciples of All Nations

 Jesus declares this act of baptizing to be “in the name,” with the name representing the character and work of the individual.
 Disciples are made by baptizing in the truth of who God is, what He has done, what He is doing, and what He will do.
 Or immersing the individual(s) in the Scriptures.

-Thus, the natural next step of “teaching them to observe all that I commanded you” will occur as maturing disciples walk non-disciples and present disciples through the Scriptures.
-The authority of Jesus continues here, as R. T. France says, “The basis of living as the people of God will henceforth be the new “commandments” given by Jesus.”[12]
-It is natural to conclude that Matthew, in his Gospel, presents these commands.
-Yet, the pattern is of observation; thus, disciples are to teach others to be diligently watchful over the commandments received in Matthew, and the other circulated Gospels and letters at that time.
-The Disciples can do this confidently, knowing that the authoritative Jesus Christ promises to be with them and all who would come after them as they make disciples of all who are far off and all who are near to God.
+The natural next step of “teaching them to observe all that I commanded you” occurs as maturing disciples guide non-disciples and present disciples through the Scriptures.
+The authority of Jesus continues here, as R. T. France notes, “The basis of living as the people of God will henceforth be the new ‘commandments’ given by Jesus.”[12]
+It is logical to conclude that Matthew, in his Gospel, presents these commands.
+Yet, the pattern is one of observation; thus, disciples are to teach others to be diligently watchful over the commandments received in Matthew and the other circulated Gospels and letters at that time.
+Disciples can do this confidently, knowing that the authoritative Jesus Christ promises to be with them and all who would come after them as they make disciples of all who are far off and all who are near to God.

 [1] France, The Gospel of Matthew, NICNT, 1115.